stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Draconic/index.md

 | White    | Cold |

 ### Bonus Spells
 You gain the following spells once you can cast spells of that level.
-Once you gain a bonus spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.
+Once you gain a bonus spell, you always know it and it doesn’t count against the number of spells that you know.

 If you have a bonus spell that doesn’t appear on the mage spell list, that spell is nevertheless an mage spell for you.